WayfaringBloke/dnd/writing/pub/World.md

 ### Slums
 Built of sheet metal, temporary antigravity generators, and broken dreams.
 Overflowing with gang violence and drug abuse.

-Since the police have been on "strike" for almost half a decade
+Since the police haven't been paid in almost half a decade

 ### Industrial District
 Where all Sallowdia's production is concentrated (to make it easier to control).
 Due to zoning laws and planning nightmares it is a gigantic looming tower of factories built on factories.
 Strong "union" control, cult of Osha enforces safety guidelines like samurai.